MaterializeInc/materialize/doc/developer/platform/architecture-db.md

 Users that view COMPUTE then tell their coworker may expect them to see compatible results.

 CONTROL can be sharded into TIMELINEs.
-Users on the same TIMELINE can be provided with consistency guarantees, whereas users on independently timelines cannot.
+Users on the same TIMELINE can be provided with consistency guarantees, whereas users on independent timelines cannot.

 ## Physical architecture design